matrix-org/matrix-spec-proposals/proposals/1756-cross-signing.md

 When one user (e.g. Alice) verifies another user's (Bob's) identity, Alice will sign Bob's master key with her user-signing key.
-(This will mean that verification methods will need to be modified to pass along the public part of the master key.)
+(This will mean that verification methods will need to be modified to pass along the public part of Bob's master key.)
 Alice's device will trust Bob's device if:

 - Alice's device is using a master key that has signed her user-signing key,
 - Alice's user-signing key has signed Bob's master key,